DMK MP DNV Senthilkumar S apologises for remarks about Hindi heartland states

 The Jammu and Kashmir Reservation (Amendment) Bill proposes to change the nomenclature of “weak and underprivileged classes” to “Other Backward Classes” in the Union Territory.

-In the Assembly, Senthilkumar said that the BJP is trying to change the political structure in Jammu and Kashmir because it cannot win elections in the region with its current status quo.
+In the Assembly, Senthilkumar said that the BJP is trying to change the political structure in Jammu and Kashmir because it cannot win elections in the region.

 “Since they are not able to do that, they [convert] a state into a Union Territory, where they can have the control over the governor and then they can run the governance through that,” he said.
 “If they were capable and confident of winning in Jammu and Kashmir, would they have gone for a Union Territory?”